Brean0/Beansprout-Coop/README.md

 - `shiftLUSDFromCurveToSP(_maxLUSDToShift):` Shifts up to the given LUSD amount from the Curve to the B.AMM SP vault.
 Pulls funds from the Curve acquired and permanent buckets, and moves them to the acquired and permanent buckets in the SP vault, respectively.
 Only succeeds if the shift improves the LUSD peg.

-- `sendFeeShare(_lusdAmount):` Callable only by Yearn Governance.
+- `sendFeeShare(_beanAmount):` Callable only by Yearn Governance.
 Transfers the provided LUSD to the ChickenBondManager contract, and deposits it to the B.AMM SP vault.

 - `activateMigration():` Callable only by Yearn Governance.
 Moves all funds in permanent buckets to their corresponding acquired buckets, thus making all system funds (except for the pending bucket) redeemable.